Rouge Cloître Abbey

 Rouge Cloître Abbey (Abbaye du Rouge-Cloître) or Roodklooster Abbey (Abdij van het Roodklooster) is a former Augustinian priory, founded in 1367.
 It is located in the Sonian Forest, in south-eastern Brussels, Belgium.
 It was abolished in 1796.
 Nowadays, it is administered by the municipality of Auderghem.

 This area on the edge of the forest, surrounded by lakes through which the Roodkloosterbeek (Rouge-Cloître stream) passes, has been called the Rouge-Cloître estate from the 16th century until the present day.
 It was used for hunting in the 16th and 17th centuries and today is popular with nature-lovers and ramblers.

-Etymology
+Toponymy

 The names Roodklooster or Rooklooster (in Dutch), or Rouge-Cloître (in French), come from the Middle Dutch Roode Cluse or Roode Kluis, which according to some historians means 'Red Hermitage'.
 According to this theory, the walls of the original hermitage were coated in a mixture of crushed tiles and bricks to make them waterproof, which produced the characteristic red colour.
 Quite naturally, the name continued to be used after the foundation became a priory.
 Another (more scientific) explanation is the location in a clearing in the forest (a 'ro' or 'rode').
 A third (less likely) possibility is the meaning 'cross' (compare the Old English rood, from the Proto-Germanic rodo).
 Its official name in French is Saint-Paul en Soignes.